Coupa Software (NASDAQ:COUP) Updates Q3 2023 Earnings Guidance

-Coupa Software (NASDAQ:COUP – Get Rating) updated its third quarter 2023 earnings guidance on Tuesday.
+Coupa Software (NASDAQ:COUP – Get Rating) issued an update on its third quarter 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.08-$0.10 for the period, compared to the consensus earnings per share estimate of $0.06.
 The company issued revenue guidance of $211.00 million-$214.00 million, compared to the consensus revenue estimate of $214.06 million.
 Coupa Software also updated its FY 2023 guidance to $0.37-$0.44 EPS.

-Coupa Software (NASDAQ:COUP – Get Rating) last announced its earnings results on Tuesday, September 6th.
-The technology company reported $0.20 earnings per share for the quarter, beating analysts’ consensus estimates of $0.09 by $0.11.
+Coupa Software (NASDAQ:COUP – Get Rating) last issued its quarterly earnings data on Tuesday, September 6th.
+The technology company reported $0.20 earnings per share for the quarter, topping the consensus estimate of $0.09 by $0.11.
+The business had revenue of $211.10 million during the quarter, compared to the consensus estimate of $203.99 million.
 Coupa Software had a negative net margin of 43.73% and a negative return on equity of 24.29%.
-The business had revenue of $211.10 million during the quarter, compared to analyst estimates of $203.99 million.
-During the same period in the previous year, the business earned ($0.35) EPS.
-The company’s quarterly revenue was up 17.8% compared to the same quarter last year.
-Research analysts forecast that Coupa Software will post -2.27 earnings per share for the current fiscal year.
+The company’s revenue was up 17.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned ($0.35) EPS.
+On average, research analysts predict that Coupa Software will post -2.27 earnings per share for the current fiscal year.

 Insider Buying and Selling at Coupa Software